-There are several types of greenhouse equipment, broadly divided into potting, furniture, climate control and irrigation systems, fertilizers, pest control and mini accessories like gloves, shovels and tools.
+There are several types of greenhouse equipment, broadly divided into potting, furniture, climate control and irrigation systems, fertilizers, pest control and smaller accessories like gloves, shovels and tools.

 Exhaust fans, flower baskets, sprinkler systems, thermostats, heaters and shade cloths are some of the essential items needed to run a medium-to-large size greenhouse.